Morean Arts Center

 The Morean Arts Center (formerly known as The Arts Center) in St. Petersburg, Florida displays works by local, national and international artists.
 Past displays have included artists' works by Jasper Johns, Duncan McClellan, Allison Massari, Peter Max, Babs Reingold, Águeda Sanfiz, and Jun Kaneko.
-Art classes are also offered.
-The Morean Arts Center is located at 719 Central Avenue, with two additional exhibits in St. Petersburg: the Chihuly Collection, located at 720 Central Avenue, and the Morean Center for Clay, located at 420 22nd Street South.
+It also offers art classes.
+It is located at 719 Central Avenue, with two additional exhibits in St. Petersburg: the Chihuly Collection, located at 720 Central Avenue, and the Morean Center for Clay, located at 420 22nd Street South.

 History

-The Morean Arts Center, with roots dating back to 1917 as the Art Club of St. Petersburg, focuses on an innovative, community-oriented approach to art and art education.
-Classes and outreach programs are designed to bring out the artist in all of us.
-The Morean offers adult programs, kids’ programs, family programs, early childhood programs, and summer camp programs, attracting beginners and advanced students alike.
-Primary outreach programs are geared towards youth - many of whom are at risk.
+Margaret and Edith Tadd founded the Art Club of St. Petersburg in 1917, which eventually grew into the Morean Arts Center.
+This effort began as a way for the mother and daughter pair to honor Edith’s husband and Margaret’s father J. Liberty Tadd.
+They wanted to create a space so that artists in their community could be creative, show their work and just appreciate and discuss art.

+Located near the kapok tree by what is now the Museum of Fine Arts, the Morean Arts Center began in 1917 as the Art Club of St. Petersburg.
+It remained there until a merger in 1972 with the Art Center Association, where it moved to 7th Street and took on the new name The Arts Center.
+After 20 years, thanks to a donation from Beth Morean, the Arts Center was able to purchase and connect multiple properties on the 700 block of Central Avenue, which is where it resides today as the Morean Arts Center.

+Glass Studio and Hot Shop

 The Bank of America Children’s Learning Center is located at the Morean as well as the Glass Studio & Hot Shop.
-The Glass Studio & Hotshop provides working space for glass artists, audience seating to watch glassblowing in action, and teaching facilities for studio classes and workshops.
+The latter provides working space for glass artists, audience seating to watch glassblowing in action, and teaching facilities for studio classes and workshops.
 Visitors can also try glassblowing themselves and purchase original glass art created by local and regional artists in the Hot Shop retail store.

+Chihuly Collection

+In 2010, Dale Chihuly agreed to work with the Morean Arts Center on setting up an exhibition of his work.
+The building was originally located on Beach Drive, but moved in 2016 to Central Avenue (next door to the Morean Arts Center building).
+This partnership began as Chihuly loved the opportunity to use his collection for educational purposes for the Morean Arts Center artists and community.
+It’s thanks to this addition that the Morean Arts Center was able to open the Morean Glass Studio.
+According to the center website, “the proceeds from the Chihuly Collection supported the local arts community.”
+This partnership has enabled the Morean Arts Center to not only thrive, but to give more opportunities to artists in the community to study, learn, and showcase their art.